What Is a Bachelor's Degree? The Essential Facts You Need to Know

 4. Increased job stability

 Generally speaking, those who earn bachelor's degrees have an easier time finding and holding on to jobs.
-The unemployment rate for people with this level of training is consistently lower than the rate for those with less education.
-In 2018, only 2.2 percent of bachelor's degree holders over age 25 were unemployed, compared to 4.1 percent of those with only a high school diploma.5
+BLS employment projections reveal that the unemployment rate for people with this level of training is consistently lower than the rate for those with less education.
+In 2018, only 2.2 percent of bachelor's degree holders over age 25 were unemployed, compared to 4.1 percent of those with only a high school diploma.